-- ➤ Governmental funds revenues and other financing sources decreased to \$18.2 million from \$40.6 million.
-Expenditures and other financing uses decreased to \$17.7 million from \$39.9 million.
-The decrease in both categories was due to refunding in the previous year. - ➤ General Fund revenues were \$11.5 million, \$125 thousand more than General Fund expenditures and other financing sources (uses). - > State Aid Foundation allowance increased, on a per student basis, from \$8,111 in the previous year to \$8,700. - > The District's fall student count decreased to 660 pupils, a decrease of 34 students over last year. - > The District participates in the School Loan Revolving Fund (SLRF), which allows districts to maintain level debt millages throughout the life of a bond issue.
+- ➤ Governmental funds revenues and other financing sources increased to \$21.2 million from \$18.2 million.
+Expenditures and other financing uses increased to \$21.5 million from \$17.7 million.
+The increase in both categories is due to the addition of Go Like The Wind Montessori School which added significant revenues as well as expenditures. - ➤ General Fund revenues were \$14.3 million, \$293 thousand less than General Fund expenditures and other financing sources (uses). - > State Aid Foundation allowance increased, on a per student basis, from \$8,700 in the previous year to \$9,150. - > The District's blended student count decreased to 654 pupils, a decrease of 6 students over last year. - > The District participates in the School Loan Revolving Fund (SLRF), which allows districts to maintain level debt millages throughout the life of a bond issue.
 This feature of the SLRF can, however, create a net deficit in the district-wide financial statements in the short term, with future debt millages restoring the net position of the District once the bonded debt is reduced.